nkrusch/recontext/notes/readme.md

 1. [How does DIG work?](dig.md)

 2. What is the impact on the inference if we...
-   * increase the degree, i.e., number of variables
+   * Increase the degree, i.e., number of variables
-   * add more/give less traces, i.e., change number of rows
+   * Adding more/giving fewer traces, i.e., change the number of rows
-   * restrict value domain (Z, nat, binary)
+   * Restrict value domain (Z, nat, binary)

 3. What are some other ways to infer invariants from numerical data
    * This is a lit review question (may have nothing to do with FM or PL)